5 Ants Most Common in The Summer

 Little Black Ant

-Despite their name, little black ants are not a type of ant species to easily be dismissed.
-Ranging from 1.5 mm in length or 1/16 of an inch these insects small sizes encourages them to work as a group.
+Despite their name, little black ants are not an ant species that can be dismissed easily.
+Ranging from 1.5 mm in length to 1/16 of an inch, these insects' small sizes encourage them to work as a group.
 Worker ants defend the colony against people and other ant species with a barely visible stinger.
 Little black ants are mostly jet-black but can be seen as dark brown in coloration.

-Often when homeowners think of ants this is the pest that most people come across within and outside of homes.
-When spotted, little black ants are found in extensive and long trails on sidewalks, wall voids, tool sheds, where plumbing meets walls, and in kitchens where food and water collect.
+When homeowners think of ants, this is the pest that most people encounter within and outside of homes.
+Little black ants are spotted in extensive and long trails on sidewalks, wall voids, tool sheds, where plumbing meets walls, and in kitchens where food and water collect.

 Pavement Ants